Manuel-Kehl/Icon-Set-Forge/README.md

 - A simple implementation of `AbstractScannerStrategy` to load [Freedesktop Icon Themes](http://standards.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html)
 - A simple user interface that can display icon sets and classifications
+- A mechanism for filtering icons by classification

 ## From the original author: